pkbhaumik/TicketService/README.md

 Spring Boot REST API Service to query, hold and reserve tickets.

-Send the ticket hold and reservation information to pb-ticket-db-service (Not Implemented yet).
+Send the ticket hold and reservation information to pb-ticket-db-service.

 ## Prequisite